amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 **Non-Clustered Index:**
 A separate structure that points back to the table data.
 You can have many of these.

-The implication: range scans on a clustered index are incredibly fast because the data is physically contiguous on disk.
+The implication: range scans on a clustered index are incredibly fast because the data is physically next to each other on disk.
 Range scans on non-clustered indexes involve potentially random I/O as you jump around the table.

 This is why choosing your primary key matters in MySQL.
 An auto-incrementing integer often makes sense because inserts append to the end of the table rather than causing page splits throughout.

 ## Index Maintenance: The Unsexy But Critical Part

-Indexes degrade over time.
+Indexes get worse over time.
 In PostgreSQL, this is called "bloat."
 In MySQL, it's fragmentation.
 As data is inserted, updated, and deleted, indexes become less efficient.

 **Monitoring index health:**